tikotal/orleans/Step-by-step-Tutorials/Minimal-Orleans-Application.md

 #### Host – OrleansConfiguration.xml
 Within the Host project, add an XML file that will be used for cluster configuration called OrleansConfiguration.xml

-Make sure it is set to Copy to Output directory:
+<b> Important! </b> Make sure it is set to Copy to Output directory:

 ``` xml
 <?xml version="1.0" encoding="utf-8"?>